The Prophecy II: Cast

+Production

+Following his time directing and co-writing Children of the Corn IV: The Gathering, Miramax executives offered Greg Spence The Prophecy II as a follow-up after being impressed with Children of the Corn IV's rough cut which Spence accepted.
+Spence wrote the film alongside Matt Greenberg with little interference from Miramax with the only real mandates being the return of Christopher Walken's Gabriel and the introduction of the Archangel Michael.
+Spence said that his intention with the sequel was to further develop the mythology established in the first film while also making the film more genre driven with more scares as well as incorporating some fish out of water type humor with Walken's Gabriel.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 33% of six surveyed critics gave the film a positive review; the average rating is 4.7/10.
 In 1998, the Academy of Science Fiction, Fantasy and Horror Films rated the film as "The Year's Most Suspenseful Thriller", and Cinefantastique praised the film for being "Intense…Action Packed!
 Walken Steals the Show!"

 TV Guide rated it 1/5 stars and called it "a dull and cheap-looking direct-to-video sequel".
 Nathan Rabin of The A.V.
-Club wrote, "While at times amusing, and far from unwatchable, The Prophecy II's quirky strengths can't compensate for the fact that it's about as frightening as your average episode of Psi Factor."
-Robert Sellers of the Radio Times rated it 2/5 stars and wrote, "But where the original boasted some good, offbeat ideas, this quickly degenerates into just another dumb chase movie."
+Club wrote: "While at times amusing, and far from unwatchable, The Prophecy II's quirky strengths can't compensate for the fact that it's about as frightening as your average episode of Psi Factor".
+Robert Sellers of the Radio Times rated it 2/5 stars and compared it unfavorably with the original film.
 Witney Seibold of CraveOnline wrote that the sequel suffers from overfamiliarity and thus becomes "a pretty rote action thriller".
-Nicholas Sylvain of DVD Verdict wrote, "If you aren't a Walken fan, then you have my sympathies, because there's not much else here for you."
+Nicholas Sylvain of DVD Verdict wrote: "If you aren't a Walken fan, then you have my sympathies, because there's not much else here for you".